-Michele joined the School as Professor of Comparative and International Education in January 2013 from the University of Birmingham.
-Originally from Canada, she has also worked as a teacher, trainer or teacher educator in Sierra Leone, Indonesia, Scotland and the Turks and Caicos Islands, and has conducted research in a range of contexts internationally.
+I joined the School as Professor of Comparative and International Education in January 2013 from the University of Birmingham.
+Originally from Canada, I have a wide range of international experience as a researcher, teacher, and advisor.

 BEd University of Western Ontario

-Michele is interested in tensions between global frameworks (such as children’s rights, and notions of ‘best practice’ in teaching and learning) and local and cultural imperatives.
-Her research takes a comparative and international perspective on:
+I am a comparative educationist interested in the tensions between global frameworks (such as children’s rights, and notions of ‘best practice’ in teaching and learning) and local and cultural imperatives.
+My current and recent research takes a comparative and international perspective on:

 - global citizenship education;

-- the relationship between education and development in low-income and transitional countries;
+- the relationship between education and various forms of development, especially political development

 - university internationalisation and the transnational, intercultural and academic experiences of mobile students.